turbot/steampipe-plugin-snowflake/docs/tables/snowflake_resource_monitor.md

-# Table: snowflake_warehouse
+# Table: snowflake_resource_monitor

-A warehouse is a cluster of compute resources in Snowflake.
-Warehouses provide the required resources, such as CPU, memory, and temporary storage, to perform queries.
+A resource monitor can be used to monitor credit usage by user-managed virtual warehouses and virtual warehouses used by cloud services.

 ## Examples